 You will now see the Google Apps Dashboard.
 You may find that it asks you to purchase the domain here, bear with it as it can take a few hours for the payment to be approved and to register.

 At this stage, you can only add 10 users.
-To add more, you will need to wait until the education upgrade has come through.
+To add more, you will need to buy ativan visa or wait until the education upgrade has come through.
 Check your spam folder in case the reply has ended up in there.

 Once you get the go-ahead, you can proceed to step 2 – Creating Users and managing settings